clarkdatalabs/web_network_visualization/README.md

 # Web_network_visualization

 ## Introduction
-  This tutorial will show how to build a web-network visulization.
+  This tutorial will show how to build a web-network visualization.
 The theme we visualize in the example is the web-network of different types of beer.

   You don’t need to be an expert in web development to get started with a network visualization in D3 however we do make some assumptions about our audience.